American Legal Materials

 The American Law Reports (A.L.R.), in addition to reporting selective state and federal cases, contain detailed "annotations" to each case.
 Each annotation is similar to a memorandum of law and exhaustively reviews the leading cases relevant to the specific fact situation raised in the case.

-For the Canadian lawyer researching specific US law, the American Law Reports are the best starting point.
+For the Canadian lawyer researching specific US law, the American Law Reports is a good starting point.
 If an annotation is found dealing with your specific problem, the majority of your US research will have been completed.
 For the more recent series, each annotation can be updated for later cases by checking the pocket parts in the back of that law report volume.

 Typical annotations include: "What constitutes private passenger automobile in insurance policy provisions defining risks covered or expected" ; or "Products Liability: Ladders".
 In each annotation, all US case law specifically on point is analyzed.